curlpipe/ox/tasks.todo.md

     - [ ] C#
     - [ ] Java
     - [ ] SQL
-- [ ] Rewrite using crossterm for windows support and efficiency
-  - [ ] Build RGB ansi code function
-  - [ ] Fix unwrap on terminal size
-  - [ ] Properly implement terminal resizing

-0.2.9 (Mouse support) { To allow the mouse cursor to move the editor cursor & select text }
+0.2.8 (Mouse support) { To allow the mouse cursor to move the editor cursor & select text }
 - [ ] Mouse selection support
   - [ ] Read mouse events
   - [ ] Move the cursor when clicking with mouse